kuma35/thinking-forth-jp/sphinx/preface2004.rst

 For that reason, I have asked them to describe their contributions in their own words:

-:
+John R. Hogerhuis:

-I contacted to discuss the conditions under which he would be willing to allow republishing *Thinking Forth*, in electronic format under an open content license.
+I contacted Leo Brodie to discuss the conditions under which he would be willing to allow republishing *Thinking Forth*, in electronic format under an open content license.
 I acquired a copy of 1984 edition, chopped off the binding, and scanned it in.
 Then I did a proof-of-concept and typeset the first chapter of the book in LyX.

 It turned out to be a lot more work than I had time to do by myself (I have more ambition than sense sometimes, as my wife will attest), so I